apslab/argos/README.md

 ## SSO service configuration

 The configuration file config/initializers/omniauth.rb include the url of SSO Service, your (of your application) ID and secret.
-The service work with OAuth (v2) as an strategy of {https://github.com/intridea/omniauth omniauth}.
+The service work with OAuth (v2) as an strategy of [omniauth](https://github.com/intridea/omniauth).

 This implementation require an User model loaded in response to SSO Service.
 This model must include the attributes: uid (universal ID), first&#95;name, last&#95;name and email (all as string).
 This attributes are loaded when the user sign in currectly.